 Fiix foresight

 Fiix foresight analyzes your data quickly, finds trends, and offers recommendations for what to do next—right from Fiix’s analytics dashboard.
 These insights can help you find out how to fix overspending, ineffective schedules, and waste.
-It also spots patterns and anomalies in the way your team and your assets work so you can determine what’ll happen next and what your team should do about it.
+It allows you to spot patterns and anomalies that might impact your assets and team so you can determine what your team should do about it.
 The dashboard integrates work order insights, a parts forecaster, and online/offline asset tracking which is detailed below.

 Work order insights

 With our work order insights, you can see how your work orders are impacting uptime, throughput, and costs so you can make better decisions.
-You can predict asset failure and boost uptime.
-You can get a list of work orders that are likely to cause breakdowns so you know which ones need special attention.
+You can get a list of work orders that are likely to cause breakdowns, so you know which ones need special attention.
 View issues by site, risk, and impact so you can prioritize and prevent them.
 Compare performance across shifts and sites so you know where to spend your time and money to make the biggest impact.
 Avoid delays and increase wrench time by finding the root cause of delays and fixing them before they happen again.

 Parts forecaster